dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 TMA-AMD.md

 ### TMA on AMD Platforms {#sec:secTMA_AMD}

-[TODO]: Starting from which kernel version TMA is supported in Linux perf?

 Starting from Zen4, AMD processors support Level-1 and Level-2 TMA analysis.
 According to AMD documentation, it is called "Pipeline Utilization" analysis but the idea remains the same.
 The L1 and L2 buckets are also very similar to Intel's.
-Linux users can utilize the `perf` tool to collect the pipeline utilization data.
+Since kernel 6.2, Linux users can utilize the `perf` tool to collect the pipeline utilization data.

 Next, we will examine [Crypto++](https://github.com/weidai11/cryptopp)[^1] implementation of SHA-256 (Secure Hash Algorithm 256), the fundamental cryptographic algorithm in Bitcoin mining.
 Crypto++ is an open-source C++ class library of cryptographic algorithms and contains an implementation of many algorithms, not just SHA-256.
 However, for our example, we disabled benchmarking all other algorithms by commenting out the corresponding line in the `BenchmarkUnkeyedAlgorithms` function in `bench1.cpp`.